turboRails/ermasterr/README.md

 ERMaster has another problem that ER diagram file(xml) size becomes gigantic in sometimes ( https://sourceforge.net/p/ermaster/bugs/119/ ).
 The cause of this problem is ERMaster writes a large amount of same xml tags sometimes.

-# ermaster-fast solved this issues
+# ermasterr solved this issues
-* ermaster-fast got rid of tabs of each category, and skipped this expensive initialization, prevent a increase of drawing time.
+* ermasterr got rid of tabs of each category, and skipped this expensive initialization, prevent a increase of drawing time.
-* ermaster-fast fixed the issue that writes a large amount of same xml tags.
+* ermasterr fixed the issue that writes a large amount of same xml tags.

 # License
 Apache License V2.0